arcifius/facebook-bot/README.md

     The project is using sundial scheduler (https://github.com/knowm/Sundial), based on a cron rule it will dispatch a job to verify new courses; when new courses were found another job will be scheduled to handle Facebook promotion.

 ## Configuration
-You can configure the project through env vars or through an .env file that must be placed in the root folder of project.
+You can configure the project through env vars or through an .env file that must be placed in the root folder of the project.
   ### FACEBOOK SETTINGS
    **FBBOT_FB_PAGE_ID**
    **FBBOT_FB_PAGE_TOKEN**